marijnh/Eloquent-JavaScript/15_event.md

 needed to hide that and show the new one, or you can just update the style of all tabs every time a new tab is selected.

-You might want to call this function immediately, to make the interface start with the first tab visible.
+You might want to call this function immediately to make the interface start with the first tab visible.

 hint}}